“The electric bass is such a big instrument, I have small hands; Can I even play it?”

 It might not be the fanciest bass on this list, but I think this instrument packs a lot for its humble price tag.

 The Bronco uses Poplar wood for the body and is lightweight.
-You get a very comfortable C-shaped maple neck with 1.5” nut-width which is ideal for smaller hands.
+You get a very comfortable C-shaped maple neck with a 1.5” nut width, which is ideal for smaller hands.

 Here’s the fun part – The Bronco is a very popular bass for upgrades and mods.

 Considering its price and how well it takes upgrades, this makes total sense!
 Everything from the:

 …is super-easy to replace.
 And once you do that, you’ll want to play this bass over other expensive ones.

 It’s a solid option for beginner bassists on a budget.
 But the bass itself is more than just a “beginner bass.”

 The Bronco has a classy look, versatile tone, and its value for money can’t be beaten.
 In my opinion, it’s the best bass guitar for small hands under $200.

 - Great for any small, medium, or large gigs